 Additionally, 50 CFR Part 223.206(b) provides an exception to the prohibitions on take of threatened sea turtles.
 The regulation states that: "If any member of any threatened species of sea turtle is found injured, dead, or stranded, any agent or employee of the NMFS, USFWS, the USCG, or any other federal land or water management agency, or any agent or employee of a state agency responsible for fish and wildlife who is designated by his or her agency for such purposes, may, when acting in the course of his or her official duties, take such specimens without a permit if such taking is necessary to aid a sick, injured, or stranded specimen or dispose of a dead specimen or salvage a dead specimen which may be useful for scientific study."
 The USFWS has codified regulations similar to NMFS.
 Specifically, sections 17.21(c)(3) and 17.31(b) provide exceptions to the prohibition on take of endangered and threatened species, including sea turtles identified in 17.42(b)).
-These regulations allow USFWS and NMFS personnel to respond to strandings on land.
+The USFWS regulations allow USFWS and NMFS personnel to respond to strandings on land, including aiding incidentally caught sea turtles at piers.